sevendark/IDEACodeTools/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Some bug
+title: ''
+labels: ''
+assignees: ''

+---

-the code trying to convert
+The code trying to convert

 ```

 ```

-the error msg:
+The error msg: